 Around the globe the affects of this pandemic has impacted the lives of people in ways they never even contemplated and we have had to adapt to new ways of living as this virus has taken a hold of our society.
 We are approaching a year soon.
 Having to play our individual role in trying to protect ourselves, our families and others, in many cases is taking its toll leaving us feeling exhausted.
-Not knowing how long we will be fighting this, trying to keep up with all the changes, vaccines, lockdowns, deciphering fact from fiction and daily news reports have made it easier to feel demotivated, hopeless and fatigued as the days roll by.
+Not knowing how long we will be fighting this, trying to keep up with all the changes, job losses and for some financial ruin.
+The possibility and hope of vaccines, more lockdowns, deciphering fact from fiction in the daily news have made it easier to feel demotivated, hopeless and fatigued as the days roll by.

 If you are feeling these effects, don’t worry, you are not alone It’s a natural response people feel to the prolonged uncertainty and the disruption caused by a pandemic and it affects.
 We are all different and we may find we are experiencing some or all of the following: over the littlest things that you normally would manage well.
 Feeling irriatable Lacking concentration Feeling hopeless and lacking motivation Your sleep and eating habits changed Feeling stressed

 Whist this type of exhaustion or fatigue is not a medical illness, it can be a threat to our and others safety as the Motivation to keep following the safety guidelines can dwindle to the degree that we get more complacent about the virus, letting our guards down even though it is spreading and taking lives.
 With the continued sporadic lockdowns, seeking your freedom could be putting yourself and others at risk.

 During such stressful times, when feelings of discouragement and hopelessness continue to wear us down, seek out encouragement.
 Find it wherever it exists!